eclipse-esmf/esmf-sdk/README.md

 ## Build and contribute

 The top level elements of the SDK structure are all carried out as Maven multimodule projects.
-Building the SDK requires a Java 25 version.
+Building the SDK requires Java 25.

 To build the SDK core components, run the following command:
 ```bash